osstotalsoft/nbb/src/Messaging/README.md

 ===============

 When it comes to messaging systems we embrace the Microservices philosophy:
-> smart endpoints dumb pipes
+> "smart endpoints dumb pipes"

 Althought NBB targets distributed systems, the messaging system is not a core building block, it is treated as an infrastructure detail.